Midwest American-Made Products

 Ohio means "Big River" in local Native American languages.

-Several businesses around Ohio provide locally produced merchandise in attractive Gift Baskets for Fathers Day, Mothers Day, Birthdays, Thanksgiving, Christmas or for any holiday that you wish to design a basket.
+Several businesses provide locally produced merchandise in attractive gift baskets for Fathers Day, Mothers Day, Birthdays, Thanksgiving, Christmas or for any holiday that you wish to design a basket.

-Flavor of Ohio is located in North Olmstead in the northeastern portion of the state and will ship around the country and to APOs overseas.
-They also provide a newsletter.
+Flavor of Ohio is located at 6736 Hathaway Rd, Cleveland, OH 44125 in the northeastern portion of the state and will ship around the country and to APOs overseas.
+They also provide a newsletter (https://www.flavorohio.com/).
+Their wares include locally produced wines, jams and jellies, other foods, Amish products, books and DVDs, local famous Anthony-Thomas chocolates, and other merchandise.
+They even have Tony Packo items!

 - American Traditions Basket Co.